openhwgroup/cva6/docs/01_cva6_user/RISCV_Instructions.rst

     **Invalid values**: NONE

-    **Exception raised**: jumps to an incorrect instruction address will usually quickly raise an exception.
+    **Exception raised**: jumps to an unaligned address (4-byte or 2-byte boundary) will usually raise an exception.

 - **C.JAL**: Compressed Jump and Link